 Who would you choose?
 The agent with the generic, just-the-facts website, or the one who pulls back the curtain and connects with you on a human level?
 The second agent stands out because they’ve found a way to reach across the digital universe and connect with you.
 Moreover, they’re human, and in an increasingly automated world, that’s appealing.

 As you look at your website, consider the kind of first impression it gives to potential clients.
 Are most of your photos stock images, or are they of you, your team, and your clients?
 Do you provide generic data or offer insight and resources specific to your ideal client?
 Demonstrate that you can meet your client at every stage of their journey by humanizing your website’s design.

 Creating a website that is human-centric and authentic to you can feel overwhelming.
 At Digiality, we provide wellness professionals with the expert help they need to make a flawless first impression online.
-Our Brand + Website Remedy Session is designed to uncover the elements your website is missing and give you an easy-to-execute plan to humanize your website and online presence.
+Our Website & Brand Strategy Power Hour Session is designed to uncover the elements your website is missing and give you an easy-to-execute plan to humanize your website and online presence.